 Grade 6 in Maths.

 What is it?

-Economics is about choice and the impact of our choices on each other.
-It relates to every aspect of our lives, from the decisions we make as individuals or families to the structures created by governments and firms.
+It is about choices and the impact of our choices on each other, relating to every aspect of our lives from individuals and families to structures created by governments and firms.

 How will I be assessed?

 How will this subject prepare me for the world of work?